 We have retained previous similar estimates for reference and comparison.

 The data for the updated estimates is available for:

 In future iterations of the dataset we hope to provide aggregations to higher level geographies inlcuding CCGs, STP footprints and upper tier local authorities.

-There are differences in case definitions, methods, data sources, predictor variables, and age banding for the new estimates which mean they are not strictly comaparable with the 2011 modelled estimates,
+There are differences in case definitions, methods, data sources, predictor variables, and age banding for the 2015 estimates which mean they are not strictly comparable with the 2011 modelled estimates.

 A summary of key methods and results of the latest prevalence modelling data is available here.